byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ***Eco-Enzyme - Fermented Fruit Peel (Orange, lemon, lime and Pineapple)*** **Teaming with antioxidants, Eco-Enzyme is a powerful multi-functional tool.**

+Eco-Enzymes are complex organic substance of protein chains, mineral salts and juvenile hormones.

 Through fermentation, the ingredients used for making Probiotic Eco Enzyme will have effect on each other, creating a complex but stable enzymatic ecosystem.
 A detoxification and transfer of anti-nutrients into nutrients occurs, with nutrient enhancement and the creation of micro-nutrients.

 Following fermentation, the natural antibacterial properties of fruit peels are further enhanced as organic substances are decomposed, yielding secondary metabolites known as bioactive compounds or phytochemicals.
 The extraction of enzymes, organic acids, and phenolic compounds through the fermentation process is preferred over conventional methods that require costly solvents, involve the possible degradation of heat-labilecompounds, and through which it is difficult to obtain high purity extracts.